 My Experience With Plarn

 I started crocheting with plarn in November 2010 when I stopped working as a teacher to become a full-time housewife.
 Some of my projects were not pretty, but others showed a lot of potential.
 After almost a year of crocheting with plarn on a daily basis, I learned quite a lot, and I thought it would be great to share my advice in case someone else wants to crochet with plarn, too.

 What Is the Double-Strand Method?

 The double-strand method is the most common way of making plarn.
 It involves:

-- folding plastic bag lengthwise usually up to 3x
+- Folding plastic bags lengthwise, usually up to 3x.

 For me, the most important thing to remember when making plarn this way is to make the knots as tight as possible.
 To achieve this, just before making a knot, crumple the part of the strip that will be knotted.
 A tight knot will be invisible in a crocheted piece, giving the illusion that it does not exist.

-- can cause problems is plarn is not cut and/or tied evenly
+- Can cause problems if plarn is not cut and/or tied evenly

 The single-strand method is usually used when making tarn (yarn derived from old t-shirts).
 However, it can be used to make plarn as well.
 This method includes:

-- folding the plastic bag lengthwise up to 3x but leaves a part that will not be cut yet called "spine"
+- Folding the plastic bag lengthwise up to 3x but leaving a part that will not be cut yet called a "spine."